Craig Stevens (actor): Man of the World and Mr Broadway

 After Peter Gunn ended, Stevens was called on by Sir Lew Grade of ITV to move to London, England, to play the lead role in the television series Man of the World in 1962.

 During 1963–64, he appeared in the Broadway musical Here's Love, which ran for 334 performances.

 In 1964, Stevens followed this series with Mr. Broadway, the 13-week CBS drama in which he starred as Mike Bell.

 In 1965, he and Smith toured on stage once more in a production of Mary, Mary.

 Stevens and Blake Edwards brought Peter Gunn to the big screen in 1967 with the feature film Gunn.
 Though it was advertised as "Gunn-Number One", there were no sequels.
-In 1968 Stevens starred as the lead of the British spy thriller The Limbo Line (1968) based on the novel of the same name by Victor Canning.
+In 1968 Stevens starred as the lead of the British spy thriller The Limbo Line (1968) based on the novel of the same title by Victor Canning.